Let’s start this off with a movie trailer voiceover:

 I’d watch it.

-B2B marketing is facing both a quality and quantity content crisis.
+B2B content marketing is facing both a quality and quantity content crisis.
 TrackMaven reports content output increased by 35% while engagement decreased by 17% over the past year.
 Doing more with less has led to hastily-Prezi’d sales decks being lofted into the digital space, labeled as content with zero thought behind how it will stand out in a sea of similar pieces.
 Then, heads are scratched when engagement metrics come up goose eggs.

 Think about the lengths traditional sales tactics used to go to court a lead.
 Drug reps used to take doctors on cruises.
 Media buyers wouldn’t talk to a vendor until they were comfortably ensconced in an NBA box suite with Macallan and a fistful of caviar.
 Shoot, you couldn’t get people to a trade show without booking Rick Springfield for the closing concert.